Kgotso-Koete/naledi-nova/README.md

 This is my implementation of the **Raspberry Pi Planet Finder** project originally created by [Snowbiscuit](https://www.instructables.com/member/snowbiscuit/).
 This project creates a DIY digital navigation tool for stargazing, allowing you to automatically orient a telescope toward a chosen planet using real-time data and stepper motors.

-- Naledi means "star" in SeSotho.
+- Naledi means "star" in Sesotho.

 ## Important Note